diballesteros/blog-posts/how-to-quickly-sort-imports-with-prettier.md

     - tooling
 ---

-## How to quickly sort imports with Prettier

 ### Introduction

 Having disorganized imports bothers me deeply when working on a project.
 I typically like to keep the entire codebase as organized as possible as it makes sifting through the files much easier.
 With the help of prettier and a plugin, we can easily sort imports!